Forms CSA and CSF 1099-R, Civil Service and Federal Employees Retirement System

-Form CSA 1099-R and CSF 1099-R are variations of the more commonly seen Form 1099-R. Civil Service Retirement System (CSRS) and Federal Employees Retirement System (FERS) benefits are generally reported as follows:
+Form CSA 1099-R and CSF 1099-R are variations of the more commonly seen Form 1099-R. Civil Service Retirement System (CSRS) and Federal Employees Retirement System (FERS) benefits, and come in two versions:

 - CSA-1099-R Statement of Annuity Paid (for Civil Service retirees)